 The School is the UK's national centre for the support and promotion of research in the humanities and social sciences.
-Its eight research institutes at the University of London offer a unique scholarly community in which to pursue postgraduate study and research
+Its nine research institutes at the University of London offer a unique scholarly community in which to pursue postgraduate study and research.

 The Charter below sets out the rights and responsibilities of the School and its students.
+The encourage its employees to treat students and colleagues equally and respectfully and to provide:

-The School's Responsibilities
+School's Responsibilities